When you receive your CoE

 Welcome to the Federation Family - we can't wait to meet you soon!
-Orientation for Semester 1 2021 is on the following dates - everything will be online, and please make sure you plan to be available for the whole day, each day.
+Orientation for Semester 1 2022 is on the following dates and please make sure you plan to be available for the whole day, each day.
 For the full details, please visit the Orientation webpage:

 Ballarat, Berwick and Gippsland campuses:

-There will also be virtual social events throughout the week - these are optional, but highly recommended!
+There will also be social events throughout the week and weeks following - these are optional, but highly recommended!

 Partner locations (ATMC/MIT/IIBIT etc.): You will be contacted separately with all the information you need.

 Orientation could be several months away, so what do you need to know in the meantime?
 Some of these tips are not applicable to those of you starting your course from your home country, but we hope that you'll be able to come and join us soon!

 If you're an international student, don't delay your visa application, no matter how long it is until orientation.
 You can apply online through the Australian Home Affairs website, and everything you need to know about the visa is on the Department of Home Affairs website.
 Remember, to apply for your visa, you will need your CoE, evidence of your OSHC, identity documents, evidence of your English language level and more.

 We would strongly recommend you don't do this prior to getting visa approval, as getting refunds from airlines can be difficult.
 When you've got your visa, we advise you to arrive in Australia around 1 week prior to orientation.
 This gives you the chance to get over jet lag, find somewhere to live and start to explore your new home.
 When booking flights, also bear in mind Federation's free Airport Transfer Service - arranging to arrive in time to take advantage of this could save you at least $200 in travel and accommodation on arrival.